milesmitchell/imc-prosperity3/README.md

 Final Round Code Submission for the **IMC Prosperity 3 Global Trading Challenge**
 Our team consisted of **Miles Mitchell**, **Miji Trenkel**, **Rohan Chadha**, and **Shane Reilly**

-We are all studying MSc Financial Technology at Imperial College London
+We are all currently studying MSc Financial Technology at Imperial College London

 ---